 Real estate inventories are valued at the lower of cost and NRV.
 This requires the Group to make an estimate of the estimated selling price of the real estate inventories in the ordinary course of business, cost of completion and costs necessary to make a sale to determine the NRV.
 The Group adjusts the cost of its real estate inventories to NRV based on its assessment of the recoverability of these assets.
 In determining the recoverability of these assets, management considers whether these assets are damaged, if their selling prices have declined and management's plan in discontinuing the real estate projects.
-Estimated selling price is derived from publicly available market data and historical experience, while estimated selling costs are basically commission expense based on historical experience.
+Estimated selling costs are basically commission expense based on historical experience.
 In line with the impact of COVID-19, the Group experienced limited selling activities that resulted to lower sales in 2022, 2021 and 2020.
 In evaluating NRV, recent market conditions and current market prices and expected continuing actively from the COVID-19 pandemic have been considered.